jsx-eslint/eslint-plugin-react/docs/rules/static-property-placement.md

-# Enforces where React component static properties should be positioned. (static-property-placement)
+# Enforces where React component static properties should be positioned. (react/static-property-placement)

 This rule allows you to enforce where `childContextTypes`, `contextTypes`, `contextType`, `defaultProps`, `displayName`, and `propTypes` are declared in an ES6 class.